jacobstr/concrete/README.md

 ## Setting the branch
     git config --add concrete.branch deploy

+## Configuring GitHub Webhook
+You can have builds trigger automatically whenever a commit is pushed to GitHub via Webhooks.
+See your :repo:/settings/hooks and add the WebHook URL `/webhook`.

+You may configure the url via:
+    git config --add concrete.webhook '/webhook'

 ## Adding HTTP Basic authentication
     git config --add concrete.user username
     git config --add concrete.pass password